-Using ourselves as an example; at JDR we have web designers, copywriters, advertising specialists, graphic designers, sales consultants, SEO gurus, social media geeks, programmers and many other specialists.
+Using ourselves as an example; at JDR we have web designers, copywriters, advertising specialists, graphic designers, sales consultants, SEO gurus, social media experts, PPC executives, programmers, and many other specialists.
 We have a team of over 30 marketing professionals with niche skills and varied industry experience to bring to bear on your marketing campaign.
 It simply is not possible to get the same level of expertise in-house without an enormous investment.

 Outsourcing Options For Flexible, Dynamic Businesses

 Modern businesses outsource so many different business functions, from accountancy to recruitment, to web design.
 This is one of the things that makes the modern economy so dynamic and growth-driven.
 Marketing is no exception.
 By outsourcing your marketing team to an agency such as JDR, you can leverage a far higher ROI pound for pound then you could ever do in-house.

 So Are There Any Disadvantages Of Working With An Agency?

 These are largely to do with perception among certain businesses.
 A company with traditional hiring policies may view an external agency as having less of a vested interest in their product or business.
 However, this isn’t the case with marketing.
 Not only do agencies have a clear interest in how successful your campaigns are, in order to secure ongoing work, but a marketing agency cannot afford to be detached.

 Marketing is a deeply personal field and will only work with a thorough understanding of your industry, your business and your target market.
 Therefore, the most important part of our onboarding process with new customers is to take as much time as necessary to get under the skin of your industry and how it operates.
 Using efficient profiling and targeting techniques, our marketing specialists can quickly arrive at an understanding of a customer’s business and target demographic that rivals that of employees working directly for the company.